Chris Penn

 Death2006-01-24

-BiographyChristopher Shannon Penn (October 10, 1965 – January 24, 2006), credited as Chris Penn after 1991, was an American actor.
-He was the brother of actor Sean Penn and musician Michael Penn.
+BiographyChristopher Shannon Penn (October 10, 1965 – January 24, 2006) was an American actor.
+He was the younger brother of both actor and filmmaker Sean Penn and musician Michael Penn.
 Noted as a skilled character actor, he was typically cast as a tough character, featured as a villain or a working-class thug, or in a comic role.

-Penn was found dead in his apartment on January 24, 2006 at the age of 40.
-An autopsy revealed the primary cause for his death was "nonspecific cardiomyopathy" (heart disease).
+Penn was found dead in his apartment on January 24, 2006, at the age of 40.
+An autopsy revealed the primary cause for his death was "nonspecific cardiomyopathy" (cardiovascular disease).

 Biography from the Wikipedia article Chris Penn.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.